MicrosoftDocs/PlayReady/Docs/Overview/concurrency-limiting-playback.md

 # Concurrency Limiting Playback

-Two PlayReady functionalities can be used by a service to limit the number of concurrent playback across devices from a user account.

-For example, Mr Smith pays a 2-stream maximum plan at Service Contoso.
+With PlayReady, a service can limit the number of concurrent playback sessions across devices from a user account.
+For example, if Mr. Smith pays for a 2-stream maximum plan at Service Contoso, the service needs to keep count of how many clients are currently streaming content.

-Mr Smith, Ms Smith, their daughter.
-Explain the scenario with an example.
+There are two PlayReady features that you can leverage, to limit the number of concurrent playback sessions:

+* Secure Stop
+* Limited Duration Licenses

-## Using SecureStop
+## Using Secure Stop

-The first option uses SecureStop (supported on PlayReady 3.0 or higher).
+You can use Secure Stop, supported in PlayReady 3.0 or higher, to limit the number of concurrent playback sessions across devices.
 With SecureStop, a player will send a trusted event to the license server when it stops playing a stream or file.
-You can use this to allow another client to start playback depending on the number of players the server knows are currently playing and the service logic.
-This is the preferred option, it is implemented by several large services.
-You have the issue that a player may disappear from the network before it has sent its SecureStop event.
-So the logic on the license server must allow some margin.
+You can use this to allow another client to start playback, depending on the number of players the server is aware of that is currently playing, and the service logic.
+This is the preferred option, and is implemented by several large services.
+In some cases, a player may disappear from the network before it has sent its SecureStop event, so the logic on the license server must be set in place to handle this case.

-Here, include a lot more on how it works, from the CHM
+For more information, see [Scenario: Subscription Content](scenario-subscription-content.md).

 ## Using Limited Duration Licenses

-Limited Duration Licenses (LDL) is a nickname for PlayReady licenses with a short duration (e.g. expire one minute after delivery) and with the RealTimeExpiration restriction enabled (means the player is required to enforce the expiration whenever it occurs during a playback session, not only at the beginning of a playback session - see the Compliance Rules section xxx)
+Limited Duration Licenses (LDL) are PlayReady licenses with short duration (e.g. expires one minute after delivery) and with the RealTimeExpiration restriction enabled. *RealTimeExpiration restriction enabled* means that the player is required to enforce the expiration not only at the beginning of a playback session, but also at regular intervals during playback.
+For more info, see the *Section 7.13* of the [Compliance Rules](https://www.microsoft.com/playready/licensing/compliance/).

-Use short duration licenses that are renewed frequently.
-When a player plays a stream, it receives a license for only 1 minute, and this license includes the RealTimeExpiration restriction which requires the player to check for expiration in real time during a playback session (PlayReady 3.0 or higher).
-That license is renewed 30 seconds later through a proactive license acquisition triggered by the app.
+LDLs use short duration licenses that are renewed frequently.
+When a player plays a stream, it receives a license for only 1 minute.
+This license includes the RealTimeExpiration restriction which requires the player to check for expiration in real time during a playback session (applies to PlayReady 3.0 or higher).
+The license is then renewed 30 seconds later through a proactive license acquisition, triggered by the app.
 At the end of the first minute, the player binds automatically and seamlessly to the second license, for another minute of playback.
-We have a demo app that shows it works on Windows 10, but I don’t think it’s ever been deployed in a production service.

-Tell more
-Also, recommend to have a Delete restriction in the licenses to have them flushed out of the client sometimes Also, tell if the licenses should be persistent or non persistent
+We recommend that Delete restrictions in the licenses are in place, in order for the licenses to be flushed out of the client periodically.

+Also, tell if the licenses should be persistent or non persistent